KidPudel/Iggy-s-Vault/channels.md

-> Channels are typed conduct (pipe, tube), through which you can send and receive data with the help of channel operator `<-`
+Channel is a global typed conduct (pipe, tube) or [[message queue]], through which you can send and receive data with the help of channel operator `<-`

-channels kind of like [[errors]] in golang, but for concurrent operations, they are values, so we can pass them, manage them, iterate them, print them, mess around with them.
+> channels kind of like [[errors]] in golang, but for concurrent operations, they are values, so we can pass them, manage them, iterate them, print them, mess around with them.

 ```go
 type chan struct {